 Living with RLS or WED can be challenging due to the lack of sufficient rest and the extreme levels of fatigue.
-Here are a few things you can do to make it easier for yourself –
+Here are a few things you can do to make it easier for yourself.

-Tell others about your disorder: speak to your spouse or significant other about your case of RLS.
+Tell others about your disorder.
+Speak to your spouse or significant other about your case of RLS.
 It is not pleasant for anyone to sleep with a “kicky” partner.
 Talk about your problem to your coworkers and your friends, so when they catch you pacing up and down the aisle they will understand your obligation.

-Do not be lazy: we know how much a comfortable chair or a bed can entice a sleep-deprived soul, but you need to resist the temptation.
+Do not be lazy.
+We know how much a comfortable chair or a bed can entice a sleep-deprived soul, but you need to resist the temptation.
 Make it a habit of moving around and taking the stairs to your office every day.
 Working out on a regular basis can be impossible for any office-goer, so make the best of the time you have in hand.

-Maintain a sleep journal: a sleep journal should contain each bit of information about your bedtime, waking time, alarm details, quality of sleep, dream quality and incidences of restless legs.
+Maintain a sleep journal.
+A sleep journal should contain each bit of information about your bedtime, waking time, alarm details, quality of sleep, dream quality and incidences of restless legs.
 If the symptoms of RLS occurred twice this month, you need to write down every detail about it including at what time it happened and how long it continued.

-Ask for professional help: several support groups put people with RLS in touch with each other and their families too.
+Ask for professional help.
+Several support groups put people with RLS in touch with each other and their families too.
 Participating in a group discussion or regular meetings can help you gain new insights on pain management, alleviation of restless symptoms and improvement of sleep quality.

-Preparing for facing your RLS with the help of a professional –
+Preparing for facing your RLS with the help of a professional.

 During your first visit to a sleep specialist or a neurologist, you can expect a flurry of questions.
 It always pays off to prepare in advance.
-Find out the following information to help your doctor –
+Find out the following information to help your doctor.

 The RLS is a severe disorder that compromises the quality and extent of sleep in adults as well as children.
 It can take a hefty toll on regular productivity and daily functions.
 Seeking professional help can help you overcome the discomfort and embrace the pleasure of sleep once more.